The term “hypertension” is the preferred word to describe high blood pressure, or blood pressure readings that consistently exceed 120/90 mm/Hg.

-Our team recognizes the importance of creating health solutions that target overall health in order to relieve symptoms of hypertension.
+Our team recognizes the importance of creating health solutions that target overall health to relieve symptoms of hypertension and prevent the development of cardiovascular disease.
 To fully understand how to manage hypertension and support your health, it is vital to understand the basics of hypertension.

 What exactly is high blood pressure?

 Hypertension, or high blood pressure, is one of the most common health problems currently plaguing adults worldwide, according to the Centers for Disease Control and Prevention.
 Hypertension is characterized by consistently elevated blood pressure in the arteries and the symptoms that accompany increased blood pressure levels.

 To understand why blood pressure increases the risk of heart disease and stroke, you must first understand the nature of blood pressure measurement.
 Monitoring your blood pressure involves measuring the force catapulted against the walls of your arteries as your heart pumps blood throughout your body.
 When these levels are too high, heart conditions develop.

 Blood pressure readings are measured and described in millimeters of mercury, or mmHg.
 The numbers are delivered in two numbers and arranged in a fraction.
 The highest edge of normal, for instance, is written 120 over 80 (or 120/80 mmHg).
 The type of high blood pressure being described can involve an evaluation of either the top number (systolic blood pressure), the bottom number (diastolic blood pressure), or both measures combined.